sergeykhbr/riscv_vhdl/debugger/README.md

 Universal Platform Simulator and Debugger.
 =====================

+Warning: Use MSVC2013 to run SystemC model.
+There's some problem with running systemc from plugin library in msvc2017 and 2019.

 This repository folder contains source code of the Unversal Platform Simulator with capability to debug real hardware (fpga/asic) using absolutely the same set of features.